William Henderson Foote

 State House: 1870-1871

-Born: June 27, 1843 in Vicksburg, MS
+Born: June 27, 1843 in Alabama

 Died: December 29, 1883 in Yazoo County, MS

-Born free in Vicksburg and attended Wilberforce University in Ohio from 1859-1860.
+Born free to David & Millie Foote of Vicksburg and is listed with his parents and many siblings on the 1850 census.
+Attended Wilberforce University in Ohio from 1859-1860.
 Foote appeared on the 1865 census of Boston, working as a barber.
 He was advertising a barbershop in Vicksburg by 1866.
 Also served as a constable, circuit clerk, and tax collector.
+Recorded on the 1870 census of Yazoo County with the occupation “legislator,” with wife Mattie and two children.
+On the 1880 census, William, Mattie, and three children are listed at 243 Washington St. in Yazoo City.

 In 1880, Foote was appointed to be the deputy collector of revenue from liquor sales.
 On December 29, 1883, a white mob attacked Foote and three other men who had protected another man from an attack days before.
 Foote was shot to death, and the other three men were hanged.
 Foote’s name was added to the ATF Memorial Wall in Washington, D.C. in 2012, with several of his descendants and their families present.

 Albert T. Morgan would later describe Foote: “He went everywhere – into the most violent and blood-thirsty crowds of whites – with head erect, brave words of cheer for friends, and only defiance for enemies” (Yazoo: Or, on the Picket Line of Freedom, 1884).